Jack Kerouac: Book of Dreams

 I look down by the dock and see the Navy vessels anchored in the bay and the crowds of sailors walking on the water towards the land...

 I wanted to steal this pink woolen sweater.
-But I didn't need a sweater.
+I didn't need it.
 What I really wanted to steal was middle-class security...

 |IN A STRANGE LIVINGROOM: by Jack Kerouac, late August 1952, an advisory dream.